chindhu36/sales_analytics_pipeline/README.md

 ## 🔮 Future Improvements

-- Add a Streamlit dashboard for interactivity
-- Automate ETL with Airflow or Prefect
+- Automate ETL with Airflow
 - Containerize with Docker for easy deployment
 - Add tests for data validation and schema checks